 Did you know that by the age of 80, half of Americans will have cataracts?
-That’s a 50/50 chance that you, reader, will get cataracts if you don’t already have them.
+That means that you, the reader, could get cataracts if you don’t already have them.
 The number of people with cataracts grows with every passing year.
+It is estimated that there are 25 million Americans who have cataracts.
+That’s a lot of people suffering from cloudy vision.

-We’re always told that cataracts will cloud our vision and will inhibit our ability to see, but what if there were ways to prevent that from happening?
+We’re always told that cataracts will cause cloudy vision and will inhibit our ability to see, but what if there were ways to prevent that from happening?
 Living with cataracts doesn’t have to be difficult.
 It can be, don’t get me wrong, but with a few lifestyle tweaks, you and your cataracts can live happily side by side.

-For the time being, there is no non-invasive cure to cataracts.
+For the time being, there is no non-invasive cure for cataracts.
 Your options are surgery (which costs thousands and doesn’t always guarantee results) or treating them naturally.

 Natural treatments may sound like a cure, but the disease will always be there.
-The disease is there even after surgery, as seen in patients who have relapsed.
+The condition is there even after surgery, as seen in patients who have relapsed.
 It’s important to know that natural treatments aren’t miracles.
-They are legitimate treatments that require time and dedication, otherwise you won’t see results.
+They are legitimate treatments that require time and dedication, otherwise, you won’t see results.

 Enough preamble, what are the treatments, you ask?
 Let’s find out.